mkws

 https://mkws.sh/mkws.tgz

-or in the terminal, assuming curl
+or in the terminal, assuming curl is installed, type:

 curl mkws.sh | tar -xzvf -